15 Sep '16

 Shiva and Shakti, being and becoming, the uncreated and created, must move toward each other.

-Shiva loves Shakti.
 He meets the boy guarding his wife and cuts his head off.

-He was his mother’s dream of a perfection (as boys tend to be) and he stood inside his own oedipal dream that he could come between his father and mother.
+He was his mother’s dream of perfection (as boys tend to be), and he lived inside the Oedipal dream that he could stand between his father and mother.

 He prevented the movement of Shiva toward Shakti––never a good idea.